ahmad24shargh/device_xiaomi_unified-kernel/README.md

 1. First, [i revert previous implementation commit](https://github.com/chickendrop89/device_xiaomi_unified-kernel/commit/07f7d604fb4695e0735f0ab3e88e6ed57a90adf3)
 2. I merge the directories from `kernel_patches/` to my tree
 3. I apply the patch: `git apply *.patch --reject --whitespace=fix`

-### **A note about the deleted SuSFS branch**
-- SuSFS was merged into the main branch for the sake of simplicity and my sanity